 At least twenty-four hours of Religious Studies including 101, 106, 320, and Senior Seminar 402; Comparative Literature, six hours; History, six hours; Psychology and/or Sociology, six hours.
 Strongly recommended electives:

-Comparative Literature 101, 201; Dramatic Art 225, 226; English 112, 231, 262, 285; History 105, 106, 213, 214, 235; Philosophy 113, 114, 310; Psychology 106, 204, 211; Sociology 108,

-Other Educational Options in Religious Studies:

-Special programs combining Religious Studies with other disciplines.
+Comparative Literature 101, 201; Dramatic Art 225, 226; English 112, 231, 262, 285; History 105, 106, 213, 214, 235; Philosophy 113, 114, 310; Psychology 106, 204, 211; Sociology 108, 202.
+Other Educational Options in Religious Studies: Special programs combining Religious Studies with other disciplines.
+Phenomenology of Religion 101 Introduction to Religious Studies The nature and meaning of religion as a mode of human expression, with special reference to the importance of myth, symbol, ritual, and the sacred.

-PHENOMENOLOGY OF RELIGION

-101 Introduction to Religious Studies

-The nature and meaning of religion as a mode of human expression, with special reference to the importance of myth, symbol, ritual, and the sacred.
 Historical, phenomenological, and comparative methods are used.

-201 Comparative Mythology

-See Comparative Literature 201.
+201 Comparative Mythology See Comparative Literature 201.

-309 Mysticism: East and West
+228 Mysticism: East and West

 A study of the content and methodology of representative forms of mysticism from the following traditions: Zen (Buddhism), Yoga (Hinduism), Sufi (Islam), Hasidism (Judaism), Catholic and Protestant Christianity.
-Religious Studies 101 is strongly recommended as a prerequisite.
-Offered in 1982-83 and alternate years.
+Prerequisite, one 100 level Religious Studies course.
+Offered in 1984-85 and alternate years.

-COMPARATIVE RELIGION
+3 credits

+3 credits

+3 credits

+0 to 3 credits

+3 credits

+3 credits

+3 credits

-Western
+Comparative Religion Western

 103 Hebraic Scriptures

 An introductory course treating the historical background and development of the Hebraic religion, and the composition of its primary documents, with particular emphasis upon its religious ideas.

 105 World Religions: West

 A study in some detail of the major western religions-Judaism, Christianity, and Islam.
 Attention focuses on origins, founders, scriptures, and institutions.

+110 Christian Scriptures

+An introductory course treating the historical backgrounds and development of the Christian movement, and the composition of its primary documents, with particular emphasis upon its reliaious ideas.

+208 The Bible as Literature

+See Comparative Literature 208.

+Eastern

+106 World Religions: East

+A study in some detail of the major eastern religions-Hinduism, Buddhism, Confucianism, Taoism, Shintoism.
+Attention is paid to origins, founders, scriptures, and institutions.

+221 Gandhi and Tagore

+See Non-Western Studies 221.